HILLELOH/Project_Geo_Gebra/README.md

 # Geo-Gebra

+## Introduction
+GeoGebra is a mathematical UI software that integrates geometry, algebra, and calculus.
+It allows users to explore mathematical concepts through dynamic visualizations, making it an invaluable tool for students, teachers, and professionals alike.
+Our contribution is to translation of GeoGebra from Java to Python.

 ## features
 ### Draw / Delete
 Our GUI is able to handle inputs of data, Draw it and Delete. <br />